-How I Became a Six-Figure Author With These 5 Simple Steps Anyone Can Follow!
+How to Become a Six-Figure Author in 5 Simple Steps

 The Journey of a Six-Figure Author

 Hi, there!
 If you clicked on this article, you're probably thinking, "Great, another piece of clickbait."
 I can't say I blame you.
 Self-publishing is one of those areas where scams abound, and it seems like everyone is looking to sell a course telling you how to do it the easy way.
 Fortunately, that's not what this article is about.
-Unless you happen to have a time machine so you can go back to 2013 when the self-publishing market was just beginning to flourish and any old manuscript could easily turn into a bestseller overnight, there is no easy way to make a living as a self-published writer.
-The good news is that there is a simple way.
-It's the route I took, through trial and error, and one you can recreate if you're willing to put in the hard work.
-(And trust me, it is hard, but well worth it if you love writing and want others to share in the passion of your work."
+Unless you happen to have a time machine (so you can go back to 2013 when the self-publishing market was just beginning to flourish and any old manuscript could easily turn into a bestseller overnight), there is no easy way to make a living as a self-published writer.
+That said, there are simple steps you can take.
+Trust me, if you're willing to put in the hard work, it's well worth it.

 - Research Your Platform (KU vs. Wide)